COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Katsukura

-It’s very unusual for katsu restaurants to have a vegetarian option, because the menu’s focussed on pork cutlets, fried in crispy panko breadcrumbs.
+It’s very unusual for katsu restaurants to offer a vegetarian option, because the menu’s focussed on pork cutlets, fried in crispy panko breadcrumbs.
 So this is a rare find!
 At Katsukura you can get yuba (tofu skin) croquettes and yuba with vegetables croquettes.
 It looks like the set also includes pork cutlets so you might need to share; I haven’t been to this one yet to see how flexible they are with the menu.
 It’s a chain so there are several locations in Tokyo and around Japan.

 Yoshinoya